-Japan Studies Course
+■ Japan Studies Course

 This course examines from a comparative perspective Japanese language and Japanese language education as well as the place of Japanese culture and society within the world with the objective of fostering human resources with an objective perspective on Japan.
-This course has four sections.
+Four main focuses of this course are Japanese Language, Japanese Language Education, Japanese Literature and Culture, and Japanese Society.

-Recurrent Course in Japanese Language Education (October admission)
+■ Recurrent Course in Japanese Language Education (October admission)

-This is an one-year course with October admission for current Japanese language teachers working overseas.
+This is a one-year course for Japanese language teachers in employment working in or out of Japan.